 Links to both pages/posts on the same site and links to other, authoritative site help to show your page and site’s legitimacy.
 Include at least one link in each page/post.

-Your turn!
 What questions do you have about SEO copywriting that we haven’t yet answered?
+What else do you want in this SEO copywriting guide?
 Let us know in the comments below!

 A helpful article, easy to understand.
 Thank you.